rejectedbanana/NAVIS_SUNA/README.md

 mode such that the data format is in the APF frame.

-The calibration data is provided to the customer by Sea-Bird upon initial delivery as ASCII files with .cam file extension.
+The calibration data is provided to the customer by Sea-Bird upon initial delivery as ASCII files with .cal file extension.
 When the reference spectrum is updated by the customer upon delivery of the insttrument, the a new .cal file will be produced and should be used to process the data.

-Nitrogen concentrations are calculated following Johnson et al 2016.
+Nitrogen concentrations are calculated following Johnson et al. (2016).

 Each cell in the worksheet can be executed using the run section button or by typing ctrl-enter into the command line